jimrobinson/kvbench/README.md

     file should be generated.

 (2) Consume a sample data file and execute a benchmark using the
     -i option.
-Or use both -o and -i options to generate the data and then run the benchmark.
 Use the -d[01] options to control the inter-arrival rate of new row sets to be written to the collection.
 The -p option controls how often the benchmark will attempt to iterate over the keys.

+You may specify both -o and -i options to generate the data and then immediatly run the benchmark.

 OUTPUT OPTIONS